Peanut Butter Granola

 Healthy Peanut Butter Granola: Ingredients & Substitutions

-• Oats: I have had great success with both quick-cooking and old-fashioned oats in this recipe!
-Using the quick-cooking variety produces a chunkier granola (it’s what I used in the batch pictured).
+• Oats: I have had great success with both quick-cooking and old-fashioned oats in this recipe.
+Using the quick-cooking variety produces a chunkier granola which we prefer.

 • Peanut Butter: Any nut or seed butter can be used in place of peanut butter.
-If you use a firmer variety of peanut butter {not a runny, natural kind}, just be sure to melt it completely with the honey before adding the rest of the wet ingredients.
+If you use a firmer variety of peanut butter, just be sure to melt it completely with the honey before adding the rest of the wet ingredients.

 front view of a bowl of hands holding a bowl of Peanut Butter Granola taking a scoop!